Matt Holliday: 2015–16

 Holliday opened the 2015 season with a 12-game hitting streak that evolved into a sequence of reaching base in each of the first 45 games of the season, breaking Pujols's National League record of 42 games to open a season which he set in 2008.
 It was the longest such streak in MLB since Derek Jeter garnered 53 in 1999.
 Dating back to the end of 2014, Holliday's continuity of reaching base spanned 47 games.
 The venture reached finality on June 2 against the Brewers after umpire Joe West ejected him for arguing a called third strike, the fourth ejection of his career.

 On June 8, Holliday suffered a right quadriceps strain while diving for a fly ball off the bat of the Rockies' Carlos González, and the Cardinals placed him on the 15-day DL.
 At the time, he was batting .303 with three home runs and 26 RBI, and had been receiving strong fan support in the All-Star Game voting.
 He continued to reap considerable vote totals in spite of missing a month, and eventually was chosen a starting outfielder for the first time in his career.
 He was rendered unable to play in the game due to the quadriceps injury.

 After returning from the DL, Holliday's first home run was a grand slam on July 21 against Carlos Rodon of the Chicago White Sox in an 8–5 win, his sixth career grand slam.
 He reinjured the right quadriceps on July 30, prompting the club to retract him to the DL.
 The Cardinals reactivated him on September 15 after missing 41 games.
 Holliday played 73 games and finished the season with a .279 batting average, .394 on-base percentage, .410 slugging percentage, .804 OPS, four home runs and 35 RBI in 277 plate appearances.

 The Cardinals started Holliday at first base on Opening Day of the 2016 season, a position he had not previously played during his career.
 On May 6 against Pittsburgh, Holliday collected his 512th hit at Busch Stadium, breaking his personal tie of 511 hits at Coors Field.
 Having already achieved 500 hits at both stadiums, he became the only active player with at least 500 hits at multiple stadiums, and just the fourteenth to do so within the previous 50 years.
-Holliday hit a home run on May 30 that traveled 466 ft off Jhan Mariñez and nearly exited Miller Park in a 6–0 defeat of the Brewers.
+Holliday hit a home run on May 30 that traveled 466 ft off Jhan Mariñez that nearly exited Miller Park in a 6–0 defeat of the Brewers.
 The next day, also against the Brewers, he collected his 1,000th career hit with the Cardinals.